Why the Impact Screen Matters

 What This Page Does Not Replace

-For now, use this page as a checkpoint before buying: make sure the screen fits the room, works with the projector, and sits inside a safe simulator layout.
+Use this page as a checkpoint before buying: make sure the screen and enclosure fit the room, work with the projector, sit inside a safe simulator layout, and download the free GolfSimMaker Starter Guide before buying equipment that may not fit the setup you actually want.

 More Golf Simulator Planning Topics